ShuvoNewaz/2D-Object-Tracking-KITTI/readme.md

   `bash setup/download.sh`

   The above command will also download pretrained weights required for a subproblem (object detection).
-Refer to this [repository](https://github.com/ShuvoNewaz/2D-Object-Detection-KITTI) to get your own trained weight.
+Refer to this [repository](https://github.com/ShuvoNewaz/2D-Object-Detection-KITTI) to get your own trained weights.

+- To view results, open the [notebook](notebook.ipynb), activate the installed environment, and run all.

 ## Dataset

-The dataset used for this project is the [KITTI 2D Tracking Evaluation](https://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d).
+The dataset used for this project is the [KITTI 2D Tracking Evaluation](https://www.cvlibs.net/datasets/kitti/eval_tracking.php).
 The parts of this dataset used are:
 1. RGB Images (15 GB)
 2. Training Labels (9 MB) (optional)

 If the above steps were successfully followed, the dataset will already be downloaded to your required directory.
-The labels are optional, since we are using pretrained weights from a different model.
+The labels are optional for this project, since we are using pretrained weights from a different dataset.

 ### Details of the Dataset

 #### Images

 The RGB images are continuous frames from different videos.
+The time difference between consecutive frames is 0.1 seconds.

 #### Labels

 The labels exist only for the training set.
-These `.txt` files contain the following:

-1. The object class.
-2. Truncation - A measure of how much the object out of image bounds.
-0 $\rightarrow$ non-truncated.
-1 $\rightarrow$ truncated.
-3. Occlusion.
-0 $\rightarrow$ not occluded.
-1 $\rightarrow$ partly occluded.
-2 $\rightarrow$ mostly occluded.
-3 $\rightarrow$ unknown.
-4. Observation angle $[-\pi,\pi]$.
-5. 2D bounding box of objects in the image.
-Contains coordinates of 4 corners.
-6. 3D object dimensions in meters.

-    i.
-Height

-    ii.
-Width

-    iii. length
-7. 3D center location in camera coordinates.
-8. Rotation angle around the y-axis $[-\pi,\pi]$.

-For the 2D object tracking task, we only need the object class and the bounding box coordinates.

-## Model and Data Processing
+For this work, we have not used the labels provided for the tracking dataset.
+Instead, we use the weights generated from this [repository](https://github.com/ShuvoNewaz/2D-Object-Detection-KITTI) to predict our own bounding boxes.

-### Object Detection
+## Object Detector

 The details on the object detector can be found [here]((https://github.com/ShuvoNewaz/2D-Object-Detection-KITTI)).

-### Filters
+## Filters

-#### Kalman Filter
+### Kalman Filter

 The state to be determined is,

 $$ \textbf{x} =
 \begin{bmatrix}
 x \\
 y \\
 \dot{x} \\
 \dot{y}
 \end{bmatrix}
 $$